 1. It's easy to get your first job

-Electrical engineering students fairly easy find their first job because most employers in electrical field search for fresh mind, with fresh knowledge and at the same time they get young people they can mold to their own specific needs and make experts out of them.
+Electrical engineering students find their first job fairly easily because most employers in the field search for fresh minds, with fresh knowledge and at the same time they get young people they can mould to their own specific needs and turn them into experts.

 2. You can work in another country

 Working as electrical engineer opens you lots of opportunities in other countries.
 Laws of math, electricity and physics are universal and your gained knowledge doesn't limit you to only the country you studied in.
 There are a lot of international companies that need electrical engineers, also most of them are willing to employ people from other countries, and most of them operate on an international level that offers you additional options for travelling while working.
 Besides, you are usually getting paid well for it!

 Here are top countries offering Masters in electrical engineering: